msmbuilder/msmbuilder/doc/faq.rst

     meta-dynamics, and other related thermodynamic sampling methods sacrifice physical kinetics to achieve potentially faster thermodynamic sampling.
-    So you're going to need to be careful about interpreting the time-related quantities from any models you might build using mixtape such as the transition matrix of an MSM, or tICA eigenvalues.
+    So you're going to need to be careful about interpreting the time-related quantities from any models you might build using msmbuilder such as the transition matrix of an MSM, or tICA eigenvalues.
 With clustering you're fine.